Biochemical Effects of Hormones

 Statistical Analysis

-Statistical methods are used to analyze the results of hormone treatment experiments, assessing the significance of observed effects.
+Statistical methods, such as t-tests, ANOVA, and regression analysis, are used to analyze the results of hormone treatment experiments, assessing the significance of observed effects and determining relationships between hormone levels and biological responses.

 Bioinformatics

-Bioinformatics tools are used to analyze transcriptomic and proteomic data to identify differentially expressed genes and proteins in response to hormonal stimulation.
+Bioinformatics tools are used to analyze transcriptomic (gene expression) and proteomic (protein expression) data to identify differentially expressed genes and proteins in response to hormonal stimulation.
+This allows for a comprehensive understanding of the molecular changes induced by hormones.

 Applications